 Kick Back and Ice Skate

-Yellowstone has a small ice skating rink at the Old Faithful Snow Lodge and ice skates are free to rent.
+Yellowstone has small ice skating rinks at the Old Faithful Snow Lodge and Mammoth Hot Springs Hotel.
+Ice skates are free to rent.
 Start practicing those figure eights.
-(Watch for the ice skating rink at Mammoth Hot Springs Hotel to reopen the winter of 2018-19.)

 Explore on Skis or Snowshoes